tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 This document calls for the creation of the "resolver.arpa" SUDN.
 This will allow resolvers to respond to queries directed at themselves rather than a specific domain name.
-While this document uses "resolver.arpa" to return HTTPSSVC records indicating DoH capability, the name is generic enough to allow future reuse for other purposes where the resolver wishes to provide information about itself to the client.
+While this document uses "resolver.arpa" to return SVCB records indicating DoH capability, the name is generic enough to allow future reuse for other purposes where the resolver wishes to provide information about itself to the client.

 # Acknowledgments